What defines a Spark job’s performance is not when execution happens, but what the optimizer can see.

 result.show()

 Functionally equivalent.
 But Catalyst cannot see inside the UDF.
 It is an opaque box.
 The predicate is not pushed down.
-The scan reads every row from every partition, serializes it to Python, evaluates the function, and sends the result back.
+The scan reads every row from every partition (though only the needed columns), serializes each to Python, evaluates the function, and sends the result back.
 You can verify this with explain():

 # Native expression